Annmixiu/MTANet/README.md

 The rest of the code will be sorted out and published soon.

 ### 2023.
 06. 11
-All the code is uploaded
+All the code is uploaded.

 ## Getting Started